escience-academy/python-ecology-lesson/_episodes/03-index-slice-subset.md

 >    ~~~
 >    {: .language-python }
 >
->   Use the `isin` function to find all plots that contain particular species
+>   Use the `isin` function to select records of `PB` with `PL` species
 >   in the "surveys" DataFrame.
-How many records contain these values?
+Derive the plot_ids of the plots that contain these species.
 >
 > 3. Experiment with other queries.
 Create a query that finds all rows with a
 >   weight value > or equal to 0.